raml-org/raml-spec/versions/raml-10/raml-10.md

     noHolidays: true
 ```

-In the above example, the possibility of restricting date instances based on whether they fall on holidays is introduced by declaring the `noHolidays` facet and defining its values to be boolean.
-Then instances of any inheriting type, such as the `PossibleMeetingDate` type, must have values that do not fall on holidays.
+In this example, declaring the `noHolidays` facet and defining its values to be boolean makes it possible to restrict date instances that fall on holidays.
+Instances of any inheriting type, such as the `PossibleMeetingDate` type, must have values that do not fall on holidays.

-Because user-defined facets are by definition not built into this RAML specification, and hence their semantic may not be understood by all RAML processors, a RAML processor may or may not choose to use user-defined facets on a type in validating instances of that type.
-In the example above, a RAML processor may or may not assign a meaning to `noHolidays` and so may choose to ignore the `noHolidays: true` value in validating instances of `PossibleMeetingDate`.
+User-defined facets by definition are not built into this RAML specification, and hence their semantic might not be understood by all RAML processors.
+Consequently, a RAML processor may or may not choose to use user-defined facets on a type in validating instances of that type.
+In the example above, a RAML processor may or may not assign a meaning to `noHolidays`, and therefore, may choose to ignore the `noHolidays: true` value in validating instances of `PossibleMeetingDate`.

 ### Determine Default Types